 Individual Species Concerns

-To prevent further loss of primary habitat, one of the first tasks is to identify key environment for each of the great apes and to ensure that wildlife corridors between populations are maintained to ensure genetic diversity.
+To prevent further loss of primary habitat, one of the first tasks is to identify key environment for each of the great apes and to insure that wildlife corridors between populations are maintained to insure genetic diversity.
 For the bonobo, a species confined to a very small territory, protection of that territory and immediate support for local sustainable activities needs to happen right away.
 For mountain gorillas, caught up in local human fighting, efforts must focus on resolving political conflict as well.

 Chimpanzees and orangutans will benefit most from the overall sustainable use plan.
 Long exploited for the bushmeat and pet trades their populations they also suffer from habitat loss as human populations increase.